 Note: Even if there is more than one DevOps question in a test, a candidate is supplied with only one virtual machine.
-The candidate logs on to the same machine to perform each task, and run all the post-submission scripts on the same machine in succession.
+The candidate logs on to the same machine to perform each task and run all the post-submission scripts on the same machine in succession.

-- Click the Library tab on the home page and then click Create Question.
+- Click on the Library tab on the home page and click on the Create Question button.

 A. Problem Name

-The problem name should be short and topical.
+- The problem name should be short and topical.
 It should not give any hints to solve the problem.

-While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.
+- While you can assign any score you want for the questions you create, we use certain standards for assigning scores to the questions we create that you might find useful.
 Refer to the Scoring a DevOps Question topic for more information.